shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-01-connect.md

 * We created a `connection` instance of the `Connection` class using the `new` constructor
 * We then call `getVersion` on that `connection` instance.
 The docs state that `connection.getVersion()` returns a Promise so we chain `.then()` and a `.catch()` to respectively handle the case where the promise is fulfilled and rejected.
 * If the promise is fulfilled, we get a `version` object back, that we can store in our functional component's local state, using the `setVersion` exposed by the React hook `useState`.

+## Next

+We're going to use this `connection` instance every time we need to connect to Solana.
+We're going to want to move some tokens around but first we need an account to hold tokens.
+That's what we'll do next!